-The factor gives you an initial advance called an advance rate.
+Summar will give you an initial advance for up to 90%, called an advance rate.
 The amount of your advance depends on the size of your transaction, your industry, and other risk parameters.

-After receiving payment from your client, the factor will give you the remaining balance of the invoice, called the reserve amount, minus their fees.
+After receiving payment from your client, Summar will give you the remaining balance of the invoice, called the reserve amount, minus its fee.

-Invoice factoring is right for businesses needing a consistent cash flow solution.
-If you choose invoice factoring, you need to be prepared to bring a partner into your business on your accounts receivable management and collections process.
-This includes a willingness to give up some customer control, as your factor will likely have contact with your customers.
+Invoice factoring is right for capital-intensive businesses needing consistent cash flow.
+If you choose invoice factoring, you'll bring a partner into your business to support your risk evaluations, accounts receivable management, and collections process.
+Keep reading to check out some pros and details you must consider!

 How to Qualify for Invoice Factoring